adrianomarto/soft_uart/README.md

 sudo make install
 ```

-I haven't tried cross-compiling this module, but it should work ass well.
+I haven't tried cross-compiling this module, but it should work as well.

 ## Loading